inezd24/PopulationGenetics/README.md

 done
 ```

-6. Run BEAGLE for chromosomes separately
+6. Run BEAGLE for chromosomes separately.
 ```
 for chromosome in {1..22}; do
       java -jar beagle.22Jul22.46e.jar gt=./raute_only/our_samples${chromosome}.vcf.gz  map=plink.chr${chromosome}.GRCh37.map         window=20 out=./raute_only/our_samples_chr${chromosome} nthreads=12
 done
 ```

-7. Index each chromosome vcf for later analyses
+7. Index each chromosome vcf for later analyses.
 ```
 for chromosome in {1..22}; do
 	bgzip ./raute_only/our_samples_chr${chromosome}.vcf